ilyapuchka/ilyapuchka.github.io/content/blog/intermediate-action-segues/index.md

 You can do that with several `if`s if you have it in one place.
 But what if you have few places in your app where you need to authorize user before doing something?

 Lets see how we can do that with custom segue.
 I will call this segue an `IntermediateActionSegue`.

-_TL;DR - You can play with source code and example project [here](https://github.com/ilyapuchka/IntermediateActionSegue)._

 Here are our design goals: